exasol/exasol-virtual-schema/doc/dialects/exasol.md

     SCHEMA_NAME     = '<schema name>';
 ```

+## Known limitations

+* Using literals and constant expressions with datatype `TIMESTAMP WITH LOCAL TIME ZONE` in Virtual Schemas
+can produce an incorrect results.
+We recommend using 'TIMESTAMP' instead.
+If you are willing to take the risk
+and want to use `TIMESTAMP WITH LOCAL TIME ZONE` anyway, please, create a Virtual Schema with the following
+additional property `IGNORE_ERRORS = 'TIMESTAMP_WITH_LOCAL_TIME_ZONE_USAGE'`.
+We also recommend to set Exasol system `time_zone` to UTC while working with `TIMESTAMP WITH LOCAL TIME ZONE`.

 ## Supported Capabilities

 The Exasol SQL dialect supports all capabilities that are supported by the virtual schema framework.